opensearch-project/technical-steering/technical-advisory-groups/security-tag/charter.md

 ### Purpose

-The OpenSearch Security Technical Advisory Group (TAG) champions the strategic direction and technical guidance for security across the OpenSearch ecosystem.
+The OpenSearch Security Technical Advisory Group (SECTAG) champions the strategic direction and technical guidance for security across the OpenSearch ecosystem.
 Our core purpose is to define, advocate for, and spread best practices, architectures, and processes that empower users, contributors, maintainers and solution-builders of OpenSearch to design, implement and operate secure systems — ultimately providing informed recommendations to the OpenSearch Software Foundation (OSSF) Technical Steering Committee (TSC).

 ### Responsibilities

 The following is a non-exhaustive sample list of activities and deliverables that are in-scope for this TAG:

 1. Provide technical guidance and strategic direction on security features, practices and implementations across the OpenSearch stack — including, but not limited to: encryption (at rest, in transit), authentication and identity management, role-based access control (RBAC), audit logging, plugin security, cluster hardening and secure defaults.
-2. Shape and maintain the security response process for OpenSearch (for example, improving the process documented in SECURITY.md).
+2. Shape and maintain the security response process for OpenSearch (for example, improving the process documented in [SECURITY.md](https://github.com/opensearch-project/.github/blob/main/SECURITY.md)).
 3. Define, publish and advocate for security best practices across the ecosystem: e.g., dependency management (e.g., use of Mend, Dependabot) and secure development practices.
 4. Review and provide feedback on security-related proposals, RFCs, issues, features or plugins — making explicit the security review process for enabling new features in OpenSearch.
 5. Engage with external security standards, open-source security communities and industry frameworks (for example supply-chain security, cloud-native security, SCA, SBOM, threat modelling) to ensure OpenSearch remains aligned with emerging risks, best practices and interoperability.